Colmap Dataset#

 Conversion#

 The converter uses NCore V4’s component-based architecture.
-Each COLMAP scene is parsed from a COLMAP reconstruction directory (default: sparse/0/) and written to NCore format via SequenceComponentGroupsWriter with specialized component writers for poses, intrinsics, cameras, and optionally a virtual lidar.
+Each COLMAP scene is parsed from a COLMAP reconstruction directory (default: sparse/0/) and written to NCore format via SequenceComponentGroupsWriter with specialized component writers for poses, intrinsics, cameras, and optionally a point clouds component.

 Usage#